Marysville, California: History

 A post office was established at Marysville in 1851.
 By 1853, the tent city had been replaced by brick buildings.
 In addition to the brick merchant buildings, Marysville had developed mills, iron works, factories, machine shops, schools, churches and two daily newspapers.
 The population was almost 10,000.
 By 1857, Marysville had become one of the largest cities in California, due to its strategic location.
 Over $10 million in gold was shipped from the banks in Marysville to the U.S. Mint in San Francisco.
 The city's founders imagined Marysville becoming "The New York of the Pacific."

 Debris loosed by hydraulic mining above Marysville raised the riverbeds of both the Feather and the Yuba Rivers and rendered the city vulnerable to flooding during winter storms and spring run-offs.
 The city built a levee system that is still maintained today.
 The levee system sealed the city off and has made additional city growth virtually impossible; as such the population has not increased much since their construction and Marysville is known as "California's Oldest 'Little' City."
 The hydraulic mining debris choked the Feather River and soon the riverboats could not make the trip to Marysville.

 Marysville was home to a significant Chinese American community beginning in the 1850s.
 While many Chinese were driven forcibly from their homes throughout California between 1870 and 1900, Marysville became a place of refuge for them and was one of the few Chinatowns in the state that did not experience violence.
 The Chinese Bok Kai Temple claims to be the oldest continually operating Taoist temple in America, and a Chinese New Year festival has been celebrated in Marysville since 1880.
+The historical importance of Marysville to the Chinese-American community has been imprinted in its language.
+In Cantonese, Marysville is known as Sahm Fou (三埠, Third City); Sacramento Yee Fou (二埠, Second City); and San Francisco Dai Fou (大埠, The Big City).

 There was also an active Jewish merchant community in Marysville from the Gold Rush era through the early years of the twentieth century.
 Nathan Schneider established Schneider's Clothing in 1862, it was advertised as "the Home of Values", and it existed until the late 1980s.
 Isaac and Simon Glazier ran the Old Corner Cigar Store from 1851 to 1862, when they moved to San Francisco.
 J.H.
 Marcuse founded the Western and Palace Cigar Store.
 Philip Brown advertised himself as "Marysville's leading tailor, pants made to order from $4.00 up and P. Brown's specialty, White Labor Overall."
 Union Lumber, established in 1852 by W.K.
 Hudson and Samuel Harryman, was later purchased by bookkeeper H.J.
 Cheim, and is still owned by the Cheim family.